breadcat/blog.minskio.co.uk/content/quotes.md

 >On the Internet, nobody knows you're a dog <!-- the new yorker -->

+>Once you’ve been to Cambodia, you’ll never stop wanting to beat Henry Kissinger to death with your bare hands <!-- Anthony Bourdain -->

 >One clown leg <!-- midnight gospel -->

 >Only a sith deals in absolutes <!-- star wars prequel -->